 Business Growth: Do You Have a Plan If It All Works Out?

 We’ve repeatedly alluded to the risk of not being ready for growth.
-Sometimes, it’s not the increased workload that the business isn’t ready for.
+Sometimes, it’s not the increased workload that the business isn’t prepared for.
 It’s what happens when all that hard work pays off.
-Remember, you don’t necessarily need to make major changes to boost sales or revenue.
+Remember, you don’t necessarily need to make significant changes to boost sales or revenue.
 But what happens when you now have to maintain the satisfaction of 100 customers instead of 20?

 What Kind of Businesses Grow Successfully?